cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 to find and collect related information.
 We call this type of browsing *pearl growing*.

-## Pearl Growing: Subject Browsing
+### Subject Browsing

-Below is an image of the [ERIC Database][eric] database.
+Below is an image of the [ERIC Database][eric].
 *ERIC* stands for **Education Resources Information Center**.
-The database is provided by the U.S. Department of Education and is an important access point for millions of bibliographic records to journal articles, books, research reports, white papers, government and other organizational reports, and more on education related topics.
+It is provided by the U.S. Department of Education, and it is an important access point for millions of bibliographic records to journal articles, books, research reports, white papers, government and other organizational reports, and more on education related topics.